albusdemens/mangrove/README.md

 ### Mountain slicing

 A core element of the mountain structure is that it's divided in 4 regions, forming a cross when see from above (scenes 2 and 3).
 Instead of using shaders, we divide the mountain obj in four parts using two orthogonal planes passing by the highest point of the mountain.
-Scripts:

-- `mountain_slice.py`, which loads the original obj and cuts it in slices, returning 4 objs
+Steps:

+- In Blender, load and select the mountain obj and then run `mountain_cutting.blend`.
+This will generate 4 obj files
+-